Gwyd0/Sparx-bwk/README.md

 * does bookwork checks.

 ## Setup
+*

 ## Bugs
-* Chromedriver needs updating about twice every month, you can download it here https://chromedriver.chromium.org/downloads
+* Chromedriver needs updating about twice every month, you can download it [here](https://chromedriver.chromium.org/downloads)
 * Sometimes Auto Bookwork checks may not work (due to how fractions are displayed).
-*
+* Make Sure that the .exe or .py file are in the same directory as the **Logs** file.
 ## Logging